kanaodnd/Stellar-Tweaks/README.md

 ## Overview

 **Stellar Tweaks** is a sophisticated scheduler designed to harmonize device performance and efficiency.
-Built with a **Rust**, it operates silently in the background to manage system resources dynamically.
+Built with a **Rust daemon**, it operates silently in the background to manage system resources dynamically.
 Unlike static scripts, Stellar adapts to your usage patterns in real-time, offering a balance between raw power and battery longevity across various SoC platforms (Snapdragon, MediaTek, Exynos, Unisoc).

 ## Key Features